Education and Social Work Menu

 You must have at least 100 hours of relevant volunteer or paid teaching experience working with groups of middle or high school students.
 These hours must be completed by the application deadline.
 A minimum of 25 hours must be in a secondary-school classroom or environment.

-For the Fall 2021 intake only, the program is waiving the requirement that at least 25 hours must be in a classroom setting due to the current social distancing regulations that are closing school classrooms to volunteer opportunities.
+For the Summer 2021 intake only, the program is waiving the requirement that at least 25 hours must be in a classroom setting due to the current social distancing regulations that are closing school classrooms to volunteer opportunities.

 If you are not able to complete all of the required 100 hours by the June 1, 2021 deadline, you can still apply to the program but your score in that aspect of the application review process will be adjusted accordingly which will impact your ranking within the applicant pool.